yochaigal/cairn/resources/monsters-other-formats.md

 # Monsters (Other Formats)

-### A print-on-demand bestiary is now available from [Lulu](https://www.lulu.com/shop/yochai-gal/cairn-bestiary/paperback/product-prq2rg.html)!
+- A print-on-demand bestiary with no illustrations is available from [Lulu](https://www.lulu.com/shop/yochai-gal/cairn-bestiary/paperback/product-prq2rg.html)
+- A fully-illustrated (in color!) edition is also available from [Lulu](https://www.lulu.com/shop/oozejar-and-yochai-gal/illustrated-bestiary/paperback/product-q6576qy.html?q=oozejar&page=1&pageSize=4)!

 ## Other Downloads